Posts tagged Gloucestershire

 Cotswold Way junction near the summit.

-Significance: Highest peak in Gloucestershire (Historic CT), Cotswolds AONB High Point
+Significance: Highest peak in Gloucestershire (Historic County Top), Cotswolds National Landscape High Point

 Member of: Marilyn